antcin/CV/README.md

 #### Teamwork

 I am a firm believer in the concept of TEAM (Together Everyone Achieves More).
 I have had the opportunity of working in very diverse environments where teamwork was key to achieve effective results.
 I worked in public and private hospital settings where I collaborated with health professionals of any level and radiology consultants to provide care to patients and produce high quality diagnostic imaging.
 Having also worked in a charity setting as part of a fairly small team, it was necessary to contribute outside of my specific job role often to assist my colleagues in their work; for example, in supporting administrative staff in the organisation of fundraising events or in assisting on research projects which were not under my remit.
-I feel I have therefore honed a good proficiency in this skill, and look forward to applying it further in peer work at the academy.
+I feel I have therefore honed a good proficiency in this skill, and look forward to applying it further in peer work at my next workplace.

 #### Problem solving